jessrojasal/machine_learning/README.md

 <details>
 <summary><h4>Data augmentation</h4></summary>
 Using open data from data.gov.be, statbel.fgov.be and www.politie.be some new features were added.
-- **Municipality**: Added using the postal code of each observation.
+- Municipality: Added using the postal code of each observation.
-- **Prosperity index**: This index represents the relative average income of a municipality compared to the national average.
+- Prosperity index: This index represents the relative average income of a municipality compared to the national average.
 It was taken from fiscal statistics for 2022.
-- **Population density**: The population per square kilometer for each municipality, based on data from January 2024.
+- Population density: The population per square kilometer for each municipality, based on data from January 2024.
-- **Crime rate**: Using crime statistics per municipality for 2023 and total population per municipality, the crime rate was calculated per 1,000 inhabitants.
+- Crime rate: Using crime statistics per municipality for 2023 and total population per municipality, the crime rate was calculated per 1,000 inhabitants.
-- **Median price of properties by municipality**: The median price for each municipality was calculated using data from 2023 and the first two trimesters of 2024, with a combined median of houses and apartments.
+- Median price of properties by municipality**: The median price for each municipality was calculated using data from 2023 and the first two trimesters of 2024, with a combined median of houses and apartments.
 </details>

 <details>
 <summary><h4>Imputation of missing values</h4></summary>
-- **Boolean columns**: The next columns already contain or were converted to boolean columns: 'furnished', 'open_fire', 'terrace', 'garden', 'swimming_pool', 'disabled_access', 'lift', 'type_of_property'.
+- Boolean columns**: The next columns already contain or were converted to boolean columns: 'furnished', 'open_fire', 'terrace', 'garden', 'swimming_pool', 'disabled_access', 'lift', 'type_of_property'.
 The missing values were filled with zero, assuming that the observation does not have the feature when the value is missing.
-- **Garden and terrace area**: The missing values for these columns were for observations that do not have a garden or terrace.
+- Garden and terrace area**: The missing values for these columns were for observations that do not have a garden or terrace.
 These missing values were filled with 0.
-- **State of the building and number of facades**: The missing values in these columns were imputed using the mode of each group (type_of_property, municipality) and the global mode for remaining missing values.
+- State of the building and number of facades**: The missing values in these columns were imputed using the mode of each group (type_of_property, municipality) and the global mode for remaining missing values.
-- **Living area**: The missing values in this column were imputed using the median of each group (type_of_property, municipality) and the global median for remaining missing values.
+- Living area: The missing values in this column were imputed using the median of each group (type_of_property, municipality) and the global median for remaining missing values.
-- **Median price per municipality**: The observations with missing values were dropped.
+- Median price per municipality**: The observations with missing values were dropped.
 </details>

 <details>